-As part of our mission to transform Deutsche Bahn into a climate-neutral company, we plan to end the use of fossil fuels.
-Despite everything, however, it is not possible to electrify every route.
-This is why we are also relying on a technology-open approach with alternative drives and fuels.
-These will enable us to operate low-emission services on non-electrified routes:
+As part of our mission to transform Deutsche Bahn into a climate neutral company, we plan to end all use of fossil fuels.
+For example, around 90% of our passenger and freight transport already runs on electricity, primarily on green electricity.
+In addition, we are adopting a technology-open approach with alternative drives and fuels.

 Launching new mobility offerings

 To make transport beyond rail climate-friendly from the first to the last mile, we are offering new mobility services that allow customers to combine multiple modes of transport.